On the Learning Dynamics of Deep Neural Networks: Learning dynamics for binary cross-entropy

 The proof can be found in Appendix \ref{app-A5}.
 More frequent classes and larger inputs will be classified at a given level of confidence faster.
 The class frequency observation is fairly straightforward as updates on a more frequent class occur at a higher rate.
 As far as input sizes are considered, this can be seen as an analogous to the results from \citet{saxe14} stating that input-output correlations drive the speed of learning.
 Because a sigmoid is applied on the network output, its (pre-sigmoid) targets are sent to $\pm \infty$.
 A larger input is more correlated with its target and converges faster.

 \textbf{On the assumptions} The assumption that each class only contains one vector allows us to obtain \textit{the first closed-form solutions of the learning dynamics for the binary cross-entropy}.
 It can be relaxed to classes containing orthogonal datapoints (see Appendix \ref{app-A8}) which still remains restrictive.
 A possible interpretation is the following: if one were to consider a deep neural network that has learnt two discriminative features for the two classes, applying classic SGD on those features would result in a learning rate proportional to the prominence of those two features in the original dataset, and to learning curves of that exact shape.
-It is worth noting that such shapes are regularly observed by machine learning practitioners \citep{saxe14}, our results help better understand them.
+It is worth noting that such shapes are regularly observed by ML practitioners \citep{saxe14}, our results reveal insights - otherwise unobtainable - into them.